 A pressing concern—and it had been for some time—was the minting of coins.
 We needed a national currency.
 Congress called for the creation of a national mint.
 At the time, Philadelphia was our nation’s capital, so the mint was built there, becoming the first federal building erected under the Constitution.

 President George Washington appointed renowned astronomer, mathematician, and inventor David Rittenhouse the first Mint director.
 In March 1793, the Mint delivered its first circulating coins: 11,178 copper cents.
 Today, the Mint is still cranking away; in fiscal year 2015, for example, it produced over 8 billion circulating coins.
-The Mint also produces commemorative coins, uncirculated coins, national medals in bronze, Congressional gold medals, and bullion.
+The Philadelphia Mint also produces commemorative coins, uncirculated coins, national medals in bronze, Congressional gold medals, and bullion.

 To create a national coinage out of this chaos, Superintendent of Finance Robert Morris investigated the various coins used in the states and their relative value from state to state in order to reconcile their monetary systems.
 It was discovered that with a decimal system, you could convert the state currencies into federal units, divide by the federal standard of 1440, and get the value in Spanish American dollars.
 Are you confused yet?
 Yep…it was a little complicated, and the scheme wasn’t approved.